Vizzuality/marxan-cloud/docs/download-upload-clone/high-level-design.md

   * run scenarios with settings as per normal run once import is finished, as long as the solutions are not included in the imported file
 * export operation is asynchronous, should block the usage of project/scenarios
+* if there is any job in progress for the project/scenarios, export shouldn't be allowed
 * import operation is asynchronous
 * keep in mind that feature should be flexible enough to have reusable pieces which can be used for "cloning" without a need to generate archive.